jamiedidthis/quartz/content/books/a history of the bible.md

 ---
-title: "A History of the Bible"
+title: A History of the Bible
-subtitle: "The Book and Its Faiths"
+subtitle: The Book and Its Faiths
 authors:
   - John Barton
 publishers:
   - Penguin
 publish: 2020
-tags:
+genres:
+  - nonfiction
+  - religion
+shelves:
+  - jesus-etc
- - nonfic
+  - cover-love
- - christianity
+  - losing-my-religion
 ---